ClouDNS/cloudns-php-sdk/README.md

 ## Introduction

 This is the SDK for ClouDNS HTTP API.
 The document provides guidelines and examples on how to implement and use the ClouDNS SDK for our HTTP API.
-You can read more about the API at [cloudns.net] (https://www.cloudns.net).
+You can read more about the API at [cloudns.net](https://www.cloudns.net).

-The SDK is based on the methods used in the [HTTP API] (https://www.cloudns.net/wiki/article/41/).
+The SDK is based on the methods used in the [HTTP API](https://www.cloudns.net/wiki/article/41/).

 ## Table of contents